ControllerCommand¶

 Ackowledge this command as “in progress”.

-Get the most recent message, or wait for data if no data has ever been seen (
+Get the most recently seen message (with no delay), or wait for data if no data has ever been seen (has_data False).

 The current or next message.